-Overall, a Ukrainian attack against Russian maritime targets, predominately in Crimea, near Kerch and in the Eastern Black Sea remain a likely scenario - especially with regular capabilities like aerial drones.
+Overall, a Ukrainian attack against Russian maritime targets, predominately in Crimea, near Kerch and in the Eastern Black Sea remain a likely scenario.

 Videos of naval and aerial drone attacks in Russian ports also highlights a general lack of advanced counter measures.
 Russian anti-air is often fired at near horizontal angles.
 Therefore, a lot of anti-air fire is going directly into civilian and port areas, across from wherever Russian Naval vessels are positioned.
 This is likely to lead to damage to port facilities and vessels and may potentially also wound or kill sailors or port workers.